davorg/dmp/chapters/chapter03.md

 easier.
 Using `-a` turns on autosplit, which in turn splits each input row into `@F`.
 By default, autosplit splits the string on any white space, but you can change the split character using `-F`.
-Therefore, in order to print out the set of user names from `/etc/passwd` you can use code like this:
+Therefore, in order to print out the set of user names from */etc/passwd* you can use code like this:

 	perl -a -F':' -ne 'print "$F[0]\n"' < /etc/passwd

 The `–l` option switches on line-end processing.
 This automatically does a `chomp` on each line when used with `-n` or `-p`.
-You can also give it an optional octal number which will change the value of the output record separator (`$\` ).5 This value is appended to the end of each output line.
+You can also give it an optional octal number which will change the value of the output record separator, `$\`.
+This value is appended to the end of each output line.
 Without the octal number, `$\` is set to the same value as the input record separator (`$/`).
 The default value for this is a newline.
 You can change the value of `$/` using the `-0` (that’s dash-zero, not